Lucas1774/College-planner/README.md

 I'm not good at writing math, but the idea is to:
 Maximize y in c <= ax -by, where c is the score you need, a is the points earned per correct answer, b is the points lost per wrong answer, x is the number of correct answers and y is the number of incorrect answers, y E N, x A N [|c/a|, number of questions of the test - y].
 x range is not exactly right.
-Either way, the lowest x is the lowest one that if you answer exactly x questions and have them all right you pass.
+Either way, the lowest x is the lowest one such that if you answer exactly x questions and have them all right you pass.
 The highest one could be just the number of questions, although I've tried to be a little more specific.
 The program would be useful even if x wasn't well defined.
 The program doesn't define y or x as E N, so it only works for sure if correct answers add and mistakes subtract.
 This defines its purpose.

 ## Usage